lmorenog2021/Mecatronica-2024-2025/3-3D_Design_Workshop/README.md

 Unfortunately, this design has the incorrect number of fingers, and uses a proprietary file system that we can't use.
 But it proves the idea of the design works, even if we have to make it from scratch.

 To speed up this process we will search if someone has already made pieces that we could use.
-We will try to find the correct gears and parts in this repo [ADD LINK]
+We will try to find the correct gears and parts in this [repo](https://github.com/FreeCAD/FreeCAD-library/tree/master)

 ![Library Repo](11-LibraryRepo.png)